buggerman/SwitchBlockerForPiHole/README.md

 You can find a very well written guide to do this [here](https://nh-server.github.io/switch-guide/extras/blocking_nintendo/)

 Feel free to submit a pull request if you find more hosts, and I will happily review and merge to this repo.

+_Note: Nintendo may add more hosts with time.
+The most sure way prevent any communication of your Switch with their servers is if you 'switch' on (hehe) Airplane mode when running CFW._